 High fidelity mockups (controlled experiments)

 Storyboarding for data visualization is like writing a script 📽️ before filming a movie.
-It helps us map out the Sequence—the logical flow of insights—so stakeholders don’t get lost between charts.
+It helps us map out the Sequence—the logical flow of insights—so stakeholders do not get lost between charts.
 It moves the focus from “how do I code this?” to “what am I trying to say?”

 In Python, we can simulate this “sketching” phase by having students create a Story Skeleton.
 Instead of rendering complex charts immediately, they define the “Panels” of their story using a data structure.
 This ensures the narrative holds up before they spend hours on formatting.